Subnet Security

 Each DHT store request will first go through an Authorizer, if an Authorizer is implemented into the DHT Protocol (see example implementations below).
 For instance, records are stored through the DHT Protocol (see /dht/protocol.py).
 When you request another peer to store something, or another peer requests you to store something, both the request and response will go through the Authorizer first (see get_stub(p2p, peer) for a more detailed explanation), then the Record Validator is called before the record is stored.

-Record validators validate the records that are stored in the decentralized database (see DHT Records).
+Record validators validate the records in the decentralized database (see DHT Records) for POST and GET requests.

-Record validators enable use cases where the subnet can have database conditions, just like a standard database.
-Such as key, expiration, Pydantic schema validation conditions, owned and protected records, or any use case the subnet needs to validate records on both store requests and get requests.
+Record validators enable use cases where the subnet can have database conditions, just like a standard key-value database.
+Such as key, expiration, Pydantic schema validation conditions, owned and protected records, a commit-reveal schema, or any use case the subnet needs to validate records on both store requests and get requests.

 At a minimum, a subnet should only allow keys that are required to be stored in the DHT records, and require a maximum expiration time in the storage for as long as it's required.